 Time at Club:

 AFC Wimbledon are currently managed by Neal Ardley who replaced the sacked Terry Brown back in October 2012, meaning he is now one of the longest-serving gaffers in English football.
-Under Ardley the club won promotion to League One in 2015/16 after beating Plymouth in the play-offs.
+Under Ardley the club won promotion to League One in 2015/16 after beating Plymouth in the play-offs, before finishing 15th the following season.

 AFC Wimbledon were established in 2002 after a FA ruling saw Wimbledon move their base to the new town of Milton Keynes and fans were incensed by the decision and decided to set up a whole new team called AFC Wimbledon, which is based in the Kingston-upon-Thames area.